 What you get:

-- Daily travel-writing and blogging workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, Your Friends House, VICE, Tone Deaf and more).
+- Daily travel-writing and blogging workshops with a range of writers, editors and producers from the media industry (Global Hobo, Your Friends House, The ABC, Culture Trip, VICE, Tone Deaf and more).
 Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

-- 30 hours of small-group Japanese language classes with a fun, reputable Tokyo school
+- 30 hours of small-group Japanese language classes with a reputable Tokyo school

-- One month’s accommodation in self-contained apartments, complete with WiFi and easy access to public transport.
+- One month’s accommodation in Japanese-style hotel rooms, complete with WiFi and easy access to public transport.

-- Membership at coworking spaces Ginza Hub and Hapon Shinjuku
+- Membership at coworking spaces Hapon Shinjuku and Ginza Hub

 - Potential university credit

 - Note that flights are not included!
-Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.
+Sorry, but we couldn’t possibly tee up deals with every airline and from every city in the world.
+That being said, Jetstar is currently offering free returns for Nov/Dec, making your flights half price!

-- $2999 per person to cover twin-style accommodation, language classes, cooking school, writing workshops, and co-working space membership.
-If you want to upgrade and have your own room for the month in a shared apartment, the cost is $3399 per person.
+- $3450 per person to cover twin-share accommodation, language classes, cooking school, writing workshops, and co-working space membership.
+If you want your own room, the price will be raised to $3850.

-- Note that these prices are in Australian dollars.
+- Note that this price is in Australian dollars.

 Upcoming Program Dates: